Simspace/island/README.md

 FAQ
 ---

-Q: Why "Island"?
+Q: Why "island"?
 A: Vinyl is a wordplay on the musical meaning of the word "record".
-I want to make a variant of Vinyl based on trees instead of lists.
+I want to make a variant of vinyl based on trees instead of lists.
 There is a music publishing company called "[Island Records](https://en.wikipedia.org/wiki/Island_Records)" and their logo is a tree.